 When a laden container arrives at the port of discharge, it’s typically transferred to a temporary yard in the port, before it’s loaded onto the chassis of the consignee’s appointed trucker.
 In some scenarios, these containers are loaded on a carrier’s chassis instead, which the carrier will charge for.

-The Chassis Usage Fee, also known as the Chassis Usage Charge, is a fee that is imposed by the carrier to the consignee, for using their container chassis.
+The Chassis Usage Fee, also known as the Chassis Usage Charge, is a fee that is imposed by the carrier on the consignee, for using their container chassis.
 This charge is designed to encourage consignees to have their appointed truckers pick up containers using their own chassis.

 Does the Chassis Usage Fee Apply to All Shipments?